Skip to content

 Bypass API Hooking

 API hooking modifies the content of Windows APIs in system libraries (e.g., ntdll.dll, kernel32.dll, ...) in memory to place hooks and hijack the control flow.
-There are basically two methods to bypass API hooking.
-One method is to restore the original system library in memory, and the other method is to bypass Windows APIs altogether and call syscall directly.
+There are two common methods to bypass API hooking: 1) Restore original system libraries in memory; 2) Bypass Windows APIs and call syscalls directly.

-• Read ntdll.dll from filesystem and overwrite ntdll.dll in memory
+• Read ntdll.dll from the filesystem and overwrite ntdll.dll in memory

 Tools